GoPlausible/.github/profile/README.md

 ![](https://avatars.githubusercontent.com/u/106061767?s=96&v=4)

 ### This documentation is subject to update for newer updates please refer to [AlgoPOAP FAQ](https://algopoap.gitbook.io/algopoap/)
-### AlgoPOAP is the Proof Of Attendance Protocol on [Algorand](https://algorand.com) (AVM8), aiming at being extended into a Proof Of Anything Protocol in future using Algorand State Proofs.
+### AlgoPOAP is the Proof Of Anything Protocol on [Algorand](https://algorand.com) (AVM8), aiming at being extended into a Muti-Chain Protocol in future using Algorand State Proofs.

 - [AlgoPOAP Concept](#algopoap-concept)